garronej/evt/README.md

             return;
         }

-        console.log("Same amount of names");
+        console.log("same number of names");

     });

 //Same set of names in a different order, nothing will be printed. obsNames.onPotentialChange(["bob", "louis", "alice"]);

-//"Less names" will be printed obsNames.onPotentialChange(["bob", "louis"]);
+//"Fewer names" will be printed obsNames.onPotentialChange(["bob", "louis"]);
 ```